 - Meet Intermediate Care Facility for Individuals with Intellectual Disabilities/Development Disabilities (ICF/IID) level of care

 What is ICF/IID Level of Care?

 To be eligible for intellectual disability services, an individual must meet the required ICF/IID level of care.
 Level of care is the minimum need an individual must have to be considered eligible for HCBS waiver services.
 Level of care is evaluated when you apply and then at least once a year after that.
 For the purposes of ICF/IID level of care, a person must have a disability that:

 - Results in impairment of functioning similar to that of a person who is intellectually disabled, including autism spectrum disorder, epilepsy, cerebral palsy, or a similar condition (other than mental illness)

 - Originates before the person is 22 years of age

 - Has continued or is expected to continue indefinitely

-- Substantially limits a person's ability to function normally in society in three of the six major life areas: self-care, receptive and expressive language, learning, mobility, self-direction, and capacity for independent living
+- Substantially limits the person's ability to function normally in society in three of the six major life areas: self-care, receptive and expressive language, learning, mobility, self-direction, and capacity for independent living

 - Requires access to 24-hour assistance, as needed